-The Comptroller of Public Accounts (CPA) is statutorily required to audit travel vouchers for compliance with TPASS's rules for contract travel services.
+The Comptroller of Public Accounts (CPA) is statutorily required to audit travel vouchers for compliance with Statewide Procurement Division (SPD) rules for contract travel services.

 Below are the exceptions to utilizing contracts negotiated by the State Travel Management Program (STMP).
 These exceptions are a citation of the Texas Administrative Code §20.303 with STMP's clarification in italics (clarification does not supersede or alter the original rule).
 These exceptions apply only to the use of contract travel services and not specifically to reimbursement rates and policies as outlined in Textravel.
 Justifications related to reimbursement policies/guidelines must also be documented.